"From Our World to Yours" New Album Just Released - April 24, 2020 by ARC Music in U.K.

 “All in all, I believe music is a universal language,” Rafea says.
 “Whether you are from Africa or the Middle East, America or Europe, you have a connection to music, you can feel the beat.
 Every type of music has its own unique sound.
 But there is interaction between audience and musicians, so even if you’ve never heard a certain kind of music, every person responds in his or her own way - the images it creates in your mind, the feelings it inspires.
 And the musicians like to hear the audience voice their responses.

-Gao Hong, a Chinese musical prodigy and master of the pear-shaped lute, the pipa, began her career as a professional musician at age 12.
+Gao Hong, a Chinese master of the pear-shaped lute, the pipa, began her career as a professional musician at age 12.
 She graduated from China's premier music school, the Central Conservatory of Music in Beijing, where she studied with the great pipa master Lin Shicheng.
 In both China and the U.S. Gao has received numerous top awards and honors, including First Prize in the Hebei Professional Young Music Performers Competition and an International Art Cup in Beijing.
-In 2005 Gao Hong became the first traditional musician to be awarded the prestigious Bush Artist Fellowship, and in 2012 she became the only musician in any genre to win four McKnight Artist Fellowships for Performing Musicians.
+In 2005 Gao Hong became the first traditional musician to be awarded the prestigious Bush Artist Fellowship, and in 2019 she became the only musician in any genre to win five McKnight Artist Fellowships for Performing Musicians.
 The Minnesota State Arts Board has awarded her with an Artist Assistance Fellowship, an Artist Initiative Grant, Folk and Traditional Arts Grants, Tour Minnesota Grants, and a Cultural Community Partnership grant.
+In 2018 she was a winner of the Sally Award from the Ordway Center for Performing Arts.

 Gao has performed throughout Europe, Australia, Argentina, Japan, Hong Kong, China, and the U.S. in solo concerts and with symphony orchestras, jazz musicians, and musicians from other cultures.
 She has performed at many major festivals worldwide.
 Her performances have included those at the Lincoln Center Festival; Carnegie Hall; the San Francisco Jazz Festival; the Smithsonian Institution; the Next Wave Festival; Festival d'Automne a Paris in Paris and Caen, France; the International Festival of Perth, Australia; and the Festival de Teatro d'Europa in Milan, Italy.
-Her performances of pipa concerti with symphony orchestras include several world, U.S., and regional premieres and performances with the St. Paul Chamber Orchestra, Buenos Aires Philharmonic, Louisville Orchestra, Pasadena Symphony, Heidelberg (Germany) Philharmonic, Women's Philharmonic (San Francisco), the Portland (Maine) Symphony, and the Minneapolis Pops Orchestra among others.
+Her performances of pipa concerti with symphony orchestras include several world, U.S., and regional premieres and performances with the St. Paul Chamber Orchestra, Buenos Aires Philharmonic, Hawaii Symphony, China National Ochestra, Guangdong National Orchestra, Louisville Orchestra, Pasadena Symphony, Heidelberg (Germany) Philharmonic, Women's Philharmonic (San Francisco), the Portland (Maine) Symphony, and the Minneapolis Pops Orchestra among others.
 In addition, she performed with the Lincoln Center production of “The Peony Pavilion.”
+In 2017 she became the first Chinese musician to play the National Anthem at a Minnesota Timberwolves NBA game at Target Center in Minneapolis.

 As a composer, she has received commissions from the American Composers Forum, Walker Art Center, the Jerome Foundation, Zeitgeist, Ragamala Music and Dance Theater, Theater Mu, IFTPA, Danish guitarist Lars Hannibal, Minneapolis Guitar Quartet, and Twin Cities Public Television for the six-part series "Made in China."
 Meet the Composer Inc. in New York City has awarded her two Creative Connections grants and two MetLife Creative Connections grants.